-GSL Education conducts right to work checks on every work seeker we intend to supply to our clients to comply with immigration and equality law.
+GSL Education conducts right to work checks on every work seeker we intend to supply to our clients to comply with immigration requirements, recruitment industry legislation and to ensure that we guard against the risk of supplying a person who is not permitted to work, to a client.
+All checks are carried out in line with best practice and equality law.
 We will conduct a physical document check or an online check to establish a candidate's right to work.
-Where a right to work check is conducted using the online service, the information is provided in real-time, directly from Home Office systems and so there will be no requirement to see the documents listed below.
+Where a right to work check is conducted using Digital ID Verification or the online service, the information is provided in real-time, directly from Home Office systems and so there will be no requirement to see the documents listed below.